Hiroyuki Kato, Assistant Professor

 Amber Kline, Ph.D.
 Student

 Amber received her Bachelor's degree in Biology at Butler University in Indianapolis, Indiana in 2016.
 At Butler, she studied the regulation of synaptic transmission in C. elegans roundworms.
 She also studied protein-protein interactions that drive apoptosis in cancer cells at Indiana University School of Medicine.

 Amber is a graduate student in the Neuroscience Curriculum at UNC and joined the lab in May 2017.

 Destinee Aponte, Research Technician

 Destinee is a research technician and lab manager for Kato Lab.
-She received her Bachelor's degree in Biological Psychology at New College of Florida in 2016.
-During her undergraduate years, she had the opportunity to work at Roskamp Institute, where she conducted behavioral research on memory & cognition using TBI and Alzheimer's models under Dr. Scott Ferguson.
+She received her Bachelor's degree in Psychology at New College of Florida in 2016.
+During her undergraduate years, she had the opportunity to work at Roskamp Institute, where she assessed visual dysfunction after TBI exposure under Dr. Scott Ferguson.
 Destinee has also been involved in work on the motor-sensory processes of wild and captive manatees with Dr. Gordon Bauer.